-We point the skeptical eye at native religious groups in the South Pacific hoping to recreate WWII's influx of material goods.
+Some native religious groups in the South Pacific hope to recreate WWII's influx of material goods.

 It was a beautiful day on Planet 4 of System 892 when Kirk, Spock, and McCoy materialized.
 McCoy took in the surroundings and expressed the thought so many of us have had: "Just once I'd like to be able to land someplace and say: 'Behold, I am the Archangel Gabriel.'"
 It sounds like a fun joke, but take it seriously for a moment.
 As the characters opined in another episode when they encountered a godlike being:

 And now let's take these Star Trek references and see how they apply to real life; in particular, and in an extraordinary segue, to the tropical islands of the South Pacific.
 What happens when you mix native populations with modern visitors?
 In some cases, what's happened has been a curious religious phenomenon known as "cargo cults".